aakif-ms/Weatherio/README.md

 # Weatherio
 A weather app built using React and the OpenWeather API.

+# Weatherio is Live
+Weatherio is live and hosted.
+You can access the website using the following link: https://weatherio47.netlify.app/

 ## Features
 - Fetches weather data from the OpenWeather API
 - Displays current weather information for a selected city